 Eve – Outcider Tent 2 – 3.30 pm.

-Eve was was a trio of female DJs who were playing some nice lively pumping techno and they had a few throwing shapes on the floor, the clip I took sounds like a Paul Kalkbrenner track that I heard him play at Electric Picnic in 2015 I think, anyway Eve was doing a great job getting folk warmed for one of the later headliners for that tent, namely Moderat.
+Eve is a trio of female DJs who were playing some nice lively pumping techno and they had a few throwing shapes on the floor, the clip I took sounds like a Paul Kalkbrenner track that I heard him play at Electric Picnic in 2015 I think, anyway Eve was doing a great job getting folk warmed for one of the later headliners for that tent, namely Moderat.

 I went and bought a pint, Five Lamps lager for six Euros, not too bad for a Dublin event compared to the prices at Electric Picnic last year and the beer, fairly palatable so it passed the test.

 Monolink – Main Stage 3.15 – 4.15 pm.

 Monolink from Berlin had mostly onlookers sitting on the hillside appreciating the sounds, he at least got some prolonged sunny spells for his set and occasional ones getting up for a boogie.
 His music quite dreamy and catchy, its quite hard to describe his style, he is a DJ but also a musician.
 He had programmed beats and samples and he played alongside the music with his electric guitar and sang, he had a nice voice too.
 It would be fair to say his music was a kind of electronic dance pop, but more pop/rock than say, something like Calvin Harris.
 Nice easy going ambient pop with a bit of funk.
 You might notice that I call him Monolake on the video, this was just me misunderstanding.

 Myself and Kevin went back up to the Outcider tent to see who was playing up there, I wasn’t too sure if the act was Hybrazil or Kink, but I’m pretty sure by the time it was Kink.

 Kink – Outcider Tent 4.45 – 6.45 pm.